Braasileiro/PDRPC/README.md

 This mod adds support for Discord Rich Presence in the game.

-Displays information such as song name, author, album art and current song performers. **Including custom songs.**
+Displays information such as song name, author, album art, difficulty and current song performers, **including custom songs.**

+It also indicates when you are just watching the PV.

 # Installation
 * Windows 10 or higher.